codewithzaqar/ntbk/README.md

 # Ntbk - A Simle Journey CLI

-`ntbk` is a simple command-line journaling application written is Python.
+`ntbk(Notebook)` is a simple command-line journaling application written is Python.
 It allows users to add, list, and search journal entries.

 | Command | Arguments   | Description |
 | ------- | ----------- | ----------- |